Warren997/Hells-Kitchen-POS-VB/README.md

 # Hells-Kitchen-POS

 This Repo is my Final project in first year IT course in college.\
-I created this at that time I'm hooked watch Hells Kitchen on youtube.\
 This project got perfect score, because my teacher didnt expect someone can make a fully functioning POS but I did hehehe.\
+When I created this I'm hooked watch Hells Kitchen on youtube.\
 To open this project please download this repo open >> Point of Sale\bin\Debug and click the "Point of Sales.exe"\
 To log in use one account in the "HKDatabes.mdb" in the same folder.